§ 4601 Definitions.

 b.
 Income and expense statements for each facility in Delaware for the 2 most recent fiscal years or such shorter period of time the facility shall have been in existence.
 The income and expense statement shall show the total receipts from and expenditures for each service (residential, dining, health care, etc.) provided to residents.

 d.
-Annual reports or financial statements as set forth in subparagraph a. or b. of this paragraph of all persons or entities having more than a 10 percent interest in the provider or manager.
+Annual reports or financial statements as set forth in paragraph (a)(9)a. or b. of this section of all persons or entities having more than a 10 percent interest in the provider or manager.
 This paragraph shall apply only to initial application for new or existing facilities.

 (10) If operation of the facility has not yet commenced, a statement of the anticipated source and application of the funds used or to be used in the purchase or construction of the facility for the 3 years after the date of opening, including: